PaloAltoNetworks/prismacloud-cli/README.md

 # Prisma Cloud CLI

-This is the Prisma Cloud CLI, a command line for [Prisma Cloud](https://www.paloaltonetworks.com/prisma/cloud) by [Palo Alto Networks](https://www.paloaltonetworks.com/)
+:+1::tada: We are excited to share with you this Prisma Cloud CLI! :tada::+1:

-The project is work in progress but can be easily extended to add additional cwpp and cspm commands.
+The Prisma Cloud CLI is a command line interface for [Prisma Cloud](https://www.paloaltonetworks.com/prisma/cloud) by [Palo Alto Networks](https://www.paloaltonetworks.com/).

-:warning:
+# Support
-These scripts have been developed by Prisma Cloud SAs, they are not Supported by Palo Alto Networks.
+This project has been developed by Prisma Cloud SAs and is not Supported by Palo Alto Networks.
 Nevertheless, the maintainers will make a best-effort to address issues, and (of course) contributors are encouraged to submit issues and pull requests.

 ## Getting started

 ### Requirements
  * Python >= 3.7
- * Pip
+ * Pip3

 ### Installation